Climbing away from the valley on Lake Mountain's Bugs Bunny. Trail pics and review based on multiple rides by Bruce with latest update March 21, 2026.

 trails on the west-facing slope of northern Lake Mountain within the

 extensive Eagle Mountain trail system.
-A quick description of all trails

 can be found on the

-Eagle Mountain Overview
+Eagle Mountain Overview Page.

-found on pages for the
+Full descriptions of area trails are found on pages for the

-northern Eagle
+northern Eagle Mountain trails, the

-Eagle Mountain Race
+Eagle Mountain Race Loop, the

-Mountain Ranch Bike Park
+Mountain Ranch Bike Park, the

-Treadstone-area (Prayer Flag
+Treadstone-area (Prayer Flag hill) trails, and the

-south Eagle
+south Eagle Mountain trails.

 The elevation of these trails ranges from a low of 5000 feet on the north side to a high of